 Trusts Can react to Changes in the Law

 Today’s modern trust deeds usually have included in the provisions which allow for changes or variations in the trusts to deal with any changes in the law.

 Planning your Estate

 As previously mentioned, and which are subject to applicable bankruptcy and family law provisions.
 Assets settled on a trust no longer form part of the settlor’s estate when he or she passes away.

 It’s always important to remember when you’re building out your wealth planning objectives.
-Firstly, you need to decide on whether a trust is the right vehicle to develop and meet your objectives.
-You should also take time and consider the way in which the trust is established and how it will be managed in the future.
-Taking the time to do this could will eliminate any chance of the trust being defeated.
+Firstly, you need to decide on whether a trust is a right vehicle to develop and meet your objectives.
+You should also take time and consider how the trust is established and how it will be managed in the future.
+Taking the time to do this could eliminate any chance of the trust being defeated.

 Finally, contact us today to find out more about how CityTrust can help create a tailored SPV or trust to meet your needs and reasons to set up a family trust.
 We also provide a full range of trust and corporate services.